 This page contains information about the first GenRe-Mekong project data release (v1.0), comprising Genetic Report Cards data from 9,623 Plasmodium falciparum samples.

 The v1.0 data release contains details on contributing partner studies, sample metadata and key sample attributes inferred from genomic data.
-The release is accompanied by a publication, currently in preprint, detailing the project and highlighting a number of key analyses and results and an accompanying Resource page provides access a wealth of supplementary information, including all methods and protocols used, details of reagents, information about the participating studies, as well as sample information, accession numbers, genotype calls and phenotype predictions.
+The release is accompanied by a publication, detailing the project and highlighting a number of key analyses and results and an accompanying Resource page provides access a wealth of supplementary information, including all methods and protocols used, details of reagents, information about the participating studies, as well as sample information, accession numbers, genotype calls and phenotype predictions.

 GenRe-Mekong data were produced using the SPOTmalaria genetic surveillance framework.
 SPOTmalaria implements standardized methodologies and processing pipelines for extracting and nalysed genetic data from small blood samples collected from malaria-infected patients.
 The methodology defines procedures for every step of the process: ethics submissions, dried blood spots sample collection, sample extraction, quality assurance, and genotyping.
 SPOTmalaria also provides informatics support for sample management, data processing, storage and delivery.